- Published on

 cd microservices-demo/release

-Run the demo manifest kubectl apply -f kubernetes-manifests.yaml
+Run the demo manifest: kubectl apply -f kubernetes-manifests.yaml.

-and wait until the status is running
+Run kubectl get pod and wait until the status is Running.

-Run kubectl label namespace default istio-injection=enabled
+Run kubectl label namespace default istio-injection=enabled.

-Run kubectl delete -f kubernetes-manifests.yaml
+Run kubectl delete -f kubernetes-manifests.yaml.

-Run kubectl get pod
+Run kubectl get pod.

-Run kubectl apply -f kubernetes-manifests.yaml
+Run kubectl apply -f kubernetes-manifests.yaml.

-Run kubectl get pod
+Run kubectl get pod.

-We are going to use this addons
+We are going to use these add-ons.

 git clone https://github.com/istio/istio.git